 So keep doing what you’re doing CrossFit, and I look forward to what you have in store for the future.

+With news of Tim Duncan's retirement this week, it is time to take a look at his place amongst the great power forwards in NBA history.
 I found this list from ESPN that seemed like a good place to start.
 With 26,496 career points, he sits 14th all-time.
 I've always loved Timmy's bank shot, and hated meeting him in the playoffs.
 Did you know he is also one of the best defenders at his position?
 As I dug into the stats in this group, this one really stood out:

 Just incredible, zero career personal fouls committed.
 Not a single one.
 Perfect.
 Contrast this with the Mailman's 4,578, and you can start to understand exactly what we are losing from the game.